crespoantonio/cypress_typescript_ui/Test Cases.md

 4) Enter registered username in username textbox
 5) Enter password in password textbox
 6) Click on login button
-7) User must successfully login to the web page
-8) Click on My Account link
-9) Click on Logout button
+7) Click on Logout button
-10) On clicking logout,User successfully comes out from the site
+8) On clicking logout,User successfully comes out from the site